I know some people put their awards and accolades here or tell you how they built their company.

 It also drove me to get clear about who I was, what I really cared about and to understand as best I could, what tools I’d been given to work with.

-I know, it sounds pretty “woo woo,” but I saw my life as a kind of training ground for being more.
+I know, it sounds pretty “woo woo,” but I saw my life as a kind of training ground for learning to be more.

-I thought, there must be some way to put together something like my own “Owner’s Manual” to help me.
+I thought there must be a way to put together something like my own “Owner’s Manual” to help me.

 Then I could use that “guide” to keep me heading in the right direction, towards where I’d have the greatest chance for a happy, successful life.

-So, I began learning and experiencing anything that looked like it could work, centered around “personal development.”
+I began learning and experiencing a variety of books, trainings and technologies that looked like they could work, centered around “personal development.”

 I started a meditation habit, researched “expanded human potential” methods used in business and education.